Luka Koberidze

-Luka Koberidze (ლუკა კობერიძე; born 9 September 1994) is a Georgian professional footballer who plays as a midfielder for Marijampolė City.
+Luka Koberidze (ლუკა კობერიძე; born 9 September 1994) is a Georgian professional footballer who plays as a midfielder for Odishi 1919.

 Career

 Koberidze is a product of the FC Baia Zugdidi academy and played in the Georgian Erovnuli Liga until January 2016.

 Desna Chernihiv

 In 2016 he signed a three-year contract with Desna Chernihiv in the Ukrainian First League.
 With Desna he won the 2017–18 Ukrainian First League.
 After a disagreement with the player, the club decided not to extend his contract.

 Metalist 1925 Kharkiv and Torpedo Kutaisi

 In April 2019 he moved to Metalist 1925 Kharkiv in the Ukrainian First League, making only seven appearances before moving to Torpedo Kutaisi in the same season.

 Shevardeni-1906 Tbilisi and VPK-Ahro Shevchenkivka

 In 2020, Koberidze signed with Shevardeni-1906 Tbilisi for half a season, making 12 appearances.
 On 29 January 2021, though, he moved to VPK-Ahro Shevchenkivka in the Ukrainian First League.
 On 25 October he scored against Hirnyk-Sport Horishni Plavni.